Makushchenko/AsciiArtify/README.md

 * ArgoCD installed and configured
 * An application deployed from a Git repository via ArgoCD Auto-Sync
 * Documentation outlining the setup and comparison findings

-By the end of this week, we will have both a functional GitOps pipeline and a clear understanding of which local Kubernetes tool best suits our development workflow.